- Prospective Students

 Thanks to an infusion of money from the Kentucky General Assembly and Kentucky's Research Challenge Trust Fund, world-class researchers have begun relocating to LMC and U of L's Health Sciences Center.
 Between 1999 and 2006, the School of Medicine experienced the fastest growth in National Institutes of Health Research funding of any medical school in the nation.

-In November, 2006 the university recruited the current dean, Edward C. Halperin, M.D., M.S., F.A.C.R. to the helm of the School of Medicine.
+In November, 2006 the university recruited Edward C. Halperin, M.D., M.S., F.A.C.R. to the helm of the School of Medicine.
 Halperin previously served as vice dean and professor of radiation oncology, pediatrics and medical education at Duke University's School of Medicine and associate vice chancellor for academic affairs at Duke's medical center.
-Halperin, a practicing physician in pediatric radiation oncology, continues his clinical practice at U of L's James Graham Brown Cancer Center.
+Halperin, a practicing physician in pediatric radiation oncology, continued his clinical practice at U of L's James Graham Brown Cancer Center.

-Construction on campus continues, with an additional 200,000 square feet of research space under construction on the east side of the Health Sciences campus, which will house laboratories associated with the Brown Cancer Center.
-A state-of-the-art faculty practice building will open in Spring, 2008.
+Construction on campus continued, with an additional 200,000 square feet of research space under construction on the east side of the Health Sciences campus, which houses laboratories associated with the Brown Cancer Center.
+Construction completed in fall of 2009 on the Clinical and Translational Research Building.

-Today, the University of Louisville School of Medicine continues to educate some of the nation's finest medical practitioners.
+Today, the University of Louisville School of Medicine, under the leadership of Dean Toni M. Ganzel, M.D., M.B.A., F.A.C.S., continues to educate some of the nation's finest medical practitioners.
 In fact, it has graduated more doctors than any other institution in the Commonwealth.

 With its excellent teaching and research facilities, newly endowed chairs and strong leadership, the University of Louisville School of Medicine holds a future filled with promise, built on a past distinguished by excellence.